Exabyte-io/documentation/docs/jobs-cli/batch-scripts/general-structure.md

 ![Batch Script General Structure](/images/jobscript_structure.png "Batch Script General Structure")

+A common convention is to append the suffix ".pbs" or ".job" or ".sh" to the filename of batch scripts.

 ## 1. Shebang

 The **shebang** [^1] is a short character sequence at the beginning of the Batch Script.
 It uses the "#!" syntax to indicate an interpreter for execution of the script under UNIX / Linux operating systems.
 Typically, the shebang of our Batch Scripts consists in either of the following options for selecting the corresponding [environment](../../cli/environment.md#shell-type) of the shell interpreter.